SillyTavern/SillyTavern-Docs/extensions/Smart-Context.md

 # (OBSOLETE) Smart Context

 ## **THIS EXTENSION IS NO LONGER MAINTAINED AND NOT RECOMMENDED TO USE.
-PLEASE SEEK ALTERNATIVES**
+CONSIDER [CHAT VECTORIZATION](./Chat%20vectorization.md) AS A POSSIBLE ALTERNATIVE.**

-!!!warning
+!!! warning Disclaimer
-THE USE OF THIS PLUGIN DOESN'T GUARANTEE A BETTER CHATTING EXPERIENCE OR IMPROVED MEMORY OF ANY SORT.
-ONLY USE IF YOU UNDERSTAND ALL THE IMPLICATIONS OF VECTOR DATABASE UTILIZATION.
+The use of this extension does not guarantee a better chatting experience or improved memory of any sort.
+Only use if you understand all the implications of vector database utilization.
 !!!

 ### What is it?